Whether you’re installing a new air conditioner or wanting to maximize your current one, getting it level is important.

-Air conditioners are often installed on concrete pads.
-As time passes, the pad could crack, shift or sink.
-This can result in malfunctions and even premature replacement.
+Air conditioners are typically placed on concrete pads.
+Over time, the pad could crack, shift or sink.
+This can cause breakdowns and even premature replacement.
 Let’s review some of the issues that can happen and how to fix an air conditioner that isn’t level.

-Your air conditioner’s compressor is a critical part.
-As its name implies, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your home.
-Once the compressor releases heat under pressure, the refrigerant becomes liquid again.
+Your air conditioner’s compressor is an important part.
+As its name implies, it compresses liquid refrigerant that has turned into gas as it takes on heat from your house.
+Once the compressor exhausts heat under pressure, the refrigerant turns into liquid again.

 The compressor needs oil to run properly.
 If your air conditioner isn’t level, its oil could be distributed unequally.